EA-03-005 - Roof Consultant Services

 You are not required to respond to this letter unless the description herein does not accurately reflect your position.
 In that case, or if you choose to provide additional information, you should follow the instructions specified in the enclosed Notice.
 However, you are advised that should you become involved in NRC-licensed activities in the future, you may be required to address the issues in the enclosed Notice in order to provide the NRC with reasonable assurance that you will comply with NRC requirements.

-In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter with your home address redacted, its enclosure, and your response, if you choose to provide one, will be made available electronically in 30 days for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.790 of the NRC's "Rules of Practice," a copy of this letter with your home address redacted, its enclosure, and your response, if you choose to provide one, will be made available electronically in 30 days for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Docket No. 030-30983